dominicprior/notes/README.md

 In a browser there is the global called `window`.
 All properties of the global object can be accessed directly.
 For example: `window.alert == alert`.

+Nested `setTimeout` is more flexible than `setInterval`.

+In the browser, there’s a limitation of how often nested timers can run.
+The HTML5 standard says: “after five nested timers, the interval is forced to be at least 4 milliseconds.”.

 ## Objects

 `{}` is the same as `new Object()`.